 Dementia Dog along with Dementia Circle & Dementia: Digital Futures (two other projects using design innovation to help people affected dementia) held an exhibit & workshop at the Alzheimer Scotland Self Directed Support Conference on the 23rd of September 2013.
 As a group we were trying to identify the small everything problems people are faced with, while at the same time looking for possible solutions.

-On the 20th of September Dementia Dog held a presentation at the Guide Dog Training Centre in Forfar for NHS professionals interested in the project.
+Dementia Dog held a presentation at the Guide Dog Training Centre in Forfar for NHS professionals interested in the project.
 We discussed the applications of innovation in healthcare and got some fantastic feedback from the group on ways to develop Dementia Dog’s various services.
 This was topped of with a demonstration from Von, one of our assistance dogs in training.
 Thanks for attending guys!

 The 3rd to the 9th of June 2013 was Scotland’s National Dementia Week, and to mark the occasion some of the Dementia Dog team where asked to hold a workshop at the Alzheimer Scotland Dementia Connections Conference, hope everyone who attended enjoyed it!
 We were accompanied by Ken Hamilton (pictured left) and his dogs, Rolf & Evie, who are joining us in our new intervention dog pilot.

 Dementia Dog was one of the finalists in the ‘One to Watch’ category at the 2013 Scottish Social Service Council Care Accolades.
 Some of the team went down to pitch to the judges on Thursday the 25th of May.
 The overall winner was announced on the 31st of May 2013 at an afternoon tea and award ceremony at Perth Concert Hall… unfortunately we did not win but did receive the judge’s commendations in our category.